RIPE-NCC/ripe-atlas-tools/docs/use.rst

                                             which you can later get information
                                             about the measurement.

+``--go-web``                                Don't wait for a response from the
+                                            measurement, just immediately open the measurement URL in the default web browser.

 ``--resolve-on-probe``                      Flag that indicates that a name
                                             should be resolved (using DNS) on
                                             the probe.
 Otherwise it will be
                                             resolved on the RIPE Atlas servers.

 ``--interval``          An integer          Rather than run this measurement as